“BODY TAG” – collection of poetry in English

 In 2015, three poems from “Meer-Maid” supported Franziska Ruprecht in winning the 22nd “Haidhauser Werkstattpreis”.

 “The poetry magician (…) sparkled with shimmering poems about love.”

 “The lyrical “I” in “Meer-Maid” is most of the time a seeking, romantic, tender, and feminine I. She is wedged in dresses and rituals not made for her.
 This is why she is dreaming herself away, to a you.”

 Audience member at Munich Literaturbüro

-The book earned numerous critiques, reader reviews, and comments in the meantime.
-Most of them can be found on the German version of this webpage.
+The book earned numerous literary critiques, reader reviews, and comments in the meantime.
+Most of them can be found on the German version of this webpage, and online.